mavenlink/gutdata/README.md

 ## Copyright

-Copyright (c) 2010 - 2015 GoodData Corporation and Thomas Watson Steen.
+Copyright (c) 2010 - 2015 GutData Corporation and Thomas Watson Steen.
 See LICENSE for details.